-Soul Patch With Long Mustache and Chin Patch
+Long Mustache and Chin Patch

 A long mustache doesn’t go with a chin patch or a small soul patch.
 But if you have the face size, you can pull it off.
 It doesn’t hurt to try it out; it just might become your next go-to look.

-Soul and Full Chin Patch
+Full Chin Patch

 A soul patch and a full chin patch go hand in hand together.
 It is a pairing comparable to peanut butter and jelly.
 It will work even better if you have lighter hair and a shorter haircut.